gbtami/pychess-variants/static/docs/intro.md

 **Gothic Chess / Trice's Chess** - Like Capablanca Chess but with a different starting setup

-**S-Chess / Seirawan Chess / SHARPER Chess** - Uses the same hybrid pieces but are introduced into a standard 8x8 board in a unique manner!
+**S-Chess / Seirawan Chess / SHARPER Chess** - Uses the same hybrid pieces but are introduced into a standard 8x8 board in a unique manner

 **Grand Chess** - Uses the same hybrid pieces, but played on a *grand* 10x10 board